Danny Ainge Reiterates Value Of Kyrie Irving, Gordon Hayward To Celtics

 Given the solid performances of players like Terry Rozier and Jayson Tatum, so came the theory that maybe the Celtics don’t need Kyrie Irving or Gordon Hayward after all.

-Of course, that notion always was absolute lunacy, and periodically throughout the spring it was apparent that maybe the Celtics would actually benefit from having Irving and Hayward on their roster next season.
+Of course, that notion always was absolute lunacy, and periodically throughout the spring, it was apparent that maybe the Celtics actually would benefit from having Irving and Hayward on their roster next season.

 Because of that, Boston president of basketball operations Danny Ainge voiced support of the two players shortly after the season ended.
 And during an appearance on WEEI’s “Dale & Keefe” on Friday, Ainge pointedly reiterated the importance of both Hayward and Irving.